QuantumDimPap/AUEB-Invoicer/README.md

 # AUEB-Invoicer
-AUEB Invoicer is an experimental application that can be used to process invoices.
+AUEB Invoicer is an experimental application that can be used to process invoices and also have a monitoring of the whole process.
 It was developed in the context of the course Big Data Content Analytics over the spring semester of 2019.

 AUEB Invoicer developed by: